-- The number of participants screened, enrolled, and randomized (i.e. assigned a study ID number), discontinued and completed. - Details of all protocol deviations, adverse events, device malfunctions. - Reports of unintended events.
+- These may include but are not limited to participant enrollment status, cases of discontinuation etc. - Details of all protocol deviations, adverse events, device malfunctions. - Reports of unintended events.

-CORE will collate the site updates and provide 2-weekly status reports to the study sponsor.
+CORE will collate the site updates and provide frequent status reports to the study sponsor.

-Study monitoring visits to the sites may be conducted by CORE, the sponsor, or sponsor's designate, throughout the study and will be scheduled in conjunction with the Principal Investigator at each site.
-In addition study records may be inspected by the sponsor, the sponsor's designate, Sterling Institutional Review Board, and by regulatory authorities in Canada and the United States, namely Health Canada and the United States Food and Drug Administration (FDA); however, they will not be permitted to take away any records containing identifiable personal information.
+Study monitoring visits to the sites may be conducted by CORE, the sponsor, or sponsor's designate, throughout the study and will be scheduled in conjunction with the Principal

+Investigator at each site.
+In addition, study records may be inspected by the sponsor, the sponsor's designate, Sterling Institutional Review Board, and by regulatory authorities in Canada and the United States, namely Health Canada and the United States Food and Drug Administration (FDA); however, they will not be permitted to take away any records containing identifiable personal information.

 Study data review and data monitoring will be conducted by CORE personnel.
-To improve data integrity, data entry will be conducted by two people and the entries will be compared.
+To improve data integrity, data entry will be conducted by one person and a second person will visually compare the data entry to the source documents.
 Data queries will be reported to the site within 5 working days of receipt of initial data.
 A response resolving the query will be expected from the site within 5 working days of receipt of the query.

-All adverse events and protocol deviations will be reviewed by the site Principal Investigator and CORE's Lead Co-ordinator.
+All adverse events and protocol deviations will be reviewed by the site Principal Investigator and CORE's Lead Coordinator.
 All serious adverse events and major protocol deviations will be reviewed by the site Principal Investigator and CORE's Director and/or Head of Clinical Research.